 When we talk about online strategic alliances, however, we are not talking about affiliate agreements.
 Instead, we are talking about agreements between two very successful companies.
 The classic example is a company that has something it wants to sell aligning with a business that controls a large amount of traffic or has a large mailing list.

 The primary benefit of a strategic alliance online is the ability to leverage assets you don’t own.
 Let me be blunt.
 Most businesses that have mastered marketing tend to make less than stellar products.
 Conversely, companies that make excellent products tend to be a bit clueless when it comes to marketing.
-The marketers and developers can combine their strengths to maximize revenues.
+Marketers and developers can combine their strengths to maximize revenues.

 An example can show how this works.
 Let’s assume I create an excellent program for making and uploading videos to YouTube for small businesses.
 Unlike other programs, this one is incredibly easy to use and organized so that even mom and pop outfits can make a useful video for their company.